mckeeh3/akka-multi-region-visualizer/README.md

 - **Live Updates:**
   - Uses SSE (EventSource) to receive real-time updates from the backend and update the grid instantly.
-  - Periodically fetches sensor state for the current viewport.
+  - Periodically fetches grid cell state for the current viewport.

 - **Styling:**
   - Modern, dark-themed CSS with responsive layout and subtle animations.